15 Foods That Support Knee Cartilage (Naturally)

 This red and blue duo can be your savior from creaking and aching knees.
 These tiny packages are rich sources of vitamin D and polyphenols.

-While polyphenol deals with joint pains, vitamin D helps in producing the protein for cartilage, i.e., collagen.
+While polyphenol deals with joint pains, vitamin D helps produce the protein for cartilage, i.e., collagen.

-A few berries of your choice in your diet can help you regenerate your cartilage over time.
+A few berries in your diet can help you regenerate your cartilage over time.

 15. Pomegranates

-This power-packed food supplies you with antioxidants and nutrients that contribute to cartilage regeneration.
+This power-packed fruit supplies antioxidants and nutrients that contribute to cartilage regeneration.
 As per research from Case Western Reserve University, pomegranates help in cartilage catabolism by stimulating and producing certain mediator enzymes.

 Do not miss out on including pomegranate in your diet plan to alleviate symptoms of osteoarthritis!